vanjohnson879/frontline-cloud-doc/content/docs/plugins/script/index.md

 - frontLine url: address of your FrontLine, for example: http://my-frontline
 - api token: FrontLine API token created with permission **All**.
 To fetch the API Token, refer to the section Managing API Tokens in the FrontLine User Guide.
 - simulation id: id of the simulation you want to start.
-You can get this id on the simulation table, with the icon:clipboard[] icon.
+You can get this id on the simulation table, with the {{< icon clipboard >}} icon.

 ## Script